vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

     tasks (whether personal projects, personal finances, personal chores, or anything else).

+* Aspirationally, on the weekends, I also aim to follow these additional guidelines regarding personal chores.

+  * I should of course continue to do all time-sensitive personal chores that fall on the weekend, including cooking, food purchases, and laundry, but should generally try where possible to schedule them during the weekday if it's close to neutral as far as the availability cycle considerations go.

+  * For month change checklist items that fall under personal chores, where possible, I should complete them during the weekdays, using Wednesday and Friday for the cases where those items require longer chunks of time.
+I should do parts of them on the weekend only if one of these conditions hold:

+    * I wasn't able to do them during the weekdays due to things being busy), *and* it's not feasible to defer them to next week (either because they need to be done sooner, or because next week is also expected to be busy).

+    * The totality of time I need to spend is relatively small, and the closure benefits are high, or there are other considerations that make it efficient to spend that time on the weekend.

+    * My mood/fatigue levels don't allow me to spend time on personal projects or other higher-value things.

+  * For non-scheduled/exploratory building and research work on my health, that falls under personal chores, I should try as much as possible to do them during the week, particularly on Wednesday and Friday in cases where they need longer chunks of time.
+I should do them during the weekend only in case they are time-sensitive and I was not able to complete them prior.

+  The goal with these restrictions is to keep the weekend, as much as possible, focused on personal projects, and not dilute or divert my energy and mindshare to things that aren't time-sensitive.
+With proper planning, exploratory health work should not *become* time-sensitive in most cases.

+  For now, it's still fine to continue to spend time with meals etc. on medical education, that falls under the other activities bucket.
+However, I may decide to pause this on weekends as well if I feel that it's interfering with the mindshare I'd like to give to personal projects.

 * I aim to follow these *absolute minimum* weekly targets:

   * At least 4 hours 30 minutes on weeks that I do not have any day